jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     return 0;
 }
 ```

-For creating a formatted hex-string, a temporary buffer of `27` characters (at most `18` would be needed) is allocated on the stack and passed to the `xintos` function to do the work.
+For creating a formatted hex-string, a temporary buffer of 27 characters (at most eighteen are used) is allocated on the stack and passed to the `xintos` function to do the work:

 ```C
 static void xintos(unsigned long x, char *t)
 {